 To develop mastery, you want the student to experience alternatives - and this is easy to do vicariously using stories of what happens if things go wrong or other paths are taken.

-- eg-1 Saying "You must lock your bicycle" might not be enough, and it would be better to explain "If you don't lock your bicycle then someone might steal it.
-Then you'd have to walk to school, and later on buy a new one".
-Knowing the consequences helps develop mastery. - eg-2 In a drama, you can have an accident-prone character alongside the commendable character, and then use the accident-prone character to demonstrate 'what not to do'.
+eg-2 In a drama, you can have an accident-prone character alongside the commendable character, and then use the accident-prone character to demonstrate 'what not to do'.

 presentation product and format